OSHA Workplace Injury Research

-OSHA recorded 485 severe cases involving workers caught or wedged between objects over the last decade.
-These incidents most frequently result in amputations, avulsions, and enucleations, which account for 79.8 percent of all reported cases.
+OSHA recorded 485 severe cases involving you being caught or wedged in nonrunning machinery over the last decade.
+Amputations, avulsions, and enucleations account for 80% of these incidents, representing the most frequent and life-altering injury type reported.

 Reported Projected